MittalS211/DataScienceProjects/cover_to_cover/README.md

-This Repository contains all files for Cover to Cover, a content based Image Retrieval recommender system  of the Amazon book covers dataset with Unsupervised Similarity algorithms.
+This Repository contains all files for Cover to Cover, a content based Image Retrieval recommender system  of the Amazon book covers dataset with similarity algorithms in Computer Vision .

 The project files